Subscribe by Email

 Tag Archives: dissertations

-This is the second in an occasional series of posts in which we celebrate and publicise the excellent work done by CityLIS students in their dissertation projects.
+This is the third in an occasional series of posts in which we celebrate and publicise the excellent work done by CityLIS students in the dissertation projects.
 Each post will focus on a topic, and present a series of dissertations … Continue reading

 This Guest Post is by CityLibrary’s (and our) Research Libarian, Diane Bell, and is about how she went about choosing her Dissertation topic… *** I have recently completed an MA in Academic Practice degree run by the Learning Enhancement and … Continue reading